nhu170/Classwork_Spring2023/feature.md

  5. Rabbits

  Dogs are my favorite because my family has been keeping a dog for almost ten years.
 He basically grew up with me.

+## Animals that I do not like
+insects